zachzeyuchen/ga-data-science/assignment/reviews/sisaacoff_review1.md

 2. sda

 ### Comments about things you think could be improved
 1. I realized that in the case that the year is 0, the title of the song actually contains some information abut the year.
-For example, 'Christina The Astonishing (2010 Digital Remaster)' has year = 0, but I think use 2010 as year might be better than treated as `NA`.
+For example, 'Christina The Astonishing (2010 Digital Remaster)' has `year = 0`, but I think use 2010 as year might be better than treated as `NA`.

 ### Questions about things you don't understand